satnetuser001/php-docker-dev-env/README.md

 docker compose version 2.40.0
 unoccupied ports 8080 8090

 ### Step 1 - building development environment.

 Pull this application from the GitHub repository:
 ```bash
 git clone https://github.com/satnetuser001/php-docker-dev-env.git
 ```
-Rename the root directory "php-docker-dev-env" to your project name.
+Rename the root directory ```php-docker-dev-env``` to your project name.
 This is important because Docker will use this name when building images.
 Then, navigate to this directory.

 Optional step: specify the required versions of PHP, Xdebug, Composer, and Node.js in the .env file, otherwise, the latest versions will be used.
-For the MySQL database, change the root password in the secrets/mysql_root_password.txt file.
-Exclude the secrets directory from Git commits by adding it to the .gitignore file.
+For the MySQL database, change the root password in the ```secrets/mysql_root_password.txt``` file.
+Exclude the ```secrets``` directory from Git commits by adding it to the ```.gitignore``` file.

 Up all development containers.
 ```bash